 - Begin by preparing your grape vine leaves.
 Trim off the stems completely, and wash the leaves well.
 Arrange them in a tidy stack.
 Bring a large pot of salted water to the boil, then plunge the whole pile of leaves in for 30 seconds (use kitchen tongs to hold them under the water).
 Use tongs to remove them to a colander to drain and cool.
 You should be able to do this in one go.

 - Next, move on to preparing the filling.
-Heat 2 tbsp olive oil in a wide saucepan or skillet.
+Heat 2 tablespoon olive oil in a wide saucepan or skillet.
 Add onions and cook over a medium heat until soft.

 - Add rice, lentils, cumin, cinnamon, salt and stock powder.
 Stir to combine and cook for a minute or two.